andrew/ultimate-awesome/README.md

 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
 - [awesome-origami](https://github.com/oriedita/awesome-origami) - A list of origami related resources.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.
-- [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [lista-telegram-brasil](https://github.com/TI-Brasil/lista-telegram-brasil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-ux](https://github.com/uxreview/awesome-ux) - A collection of tools, guides and resources regarding UX, Design & Research.
 - [awesome-image-synthesis](https://github.com/victarry/awesome-image-synthesis) - Collection of papers in image synthesis with paper graph.
+- [awesome-zkp-learning](https://github.com/wenjin1997/awesome-zkp-learning) - Personal notes about ZKP.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [awesome-ai-client](https://github.com/wlemuel/awesome-ai-client) - Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini, Ollama.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.